 "Family Partnership" means that staff and families develop authentic, trusting relationships and shared purposes to meet the whole family's strengths and areas the family identifies as opportunities for growth.
-In family partnerships, or in partnership with families, the staff of a B-5 ECEAP contractor and members of the family, typically the parents or guardians, are both working towards a shared family focus, each have tasks or responsibilities.
-Family partnerships are activities and strategies which fall within family engagement.
+In family partnerships, or in partnership with families, the staff of an ECEAP contractor and members of the family, typically the parents or guardians, are working towards a shared family focus, each having tasks or responsibilities.
+Family partnerships are activities and strategies that fall within family engagement.